erdogant/distfit/docs/pages/html/_sources/Examples.rst.txt

    +---------------+

-Specify one specific distribution to fit
+Fit for one specific distribution
 ##########################################